-Software updates: You can download and install the latest software.

-Workouts and training plans: You can browse for and select workouts and training plans on the Garmin Connect site.
-The next time your device has a Wi-Fi connection, the files are sent to your device.
+- Software updates: Your device downloads and installs the latest software update automatically when a Wi-Fi connection is available. - Workouts and training plans: You can browse for and select workouts and training plans on the Garmin Connect site.
+The next time your device has a Wi-Fi connection, the files are wirelessly sent to your device.